mark-chimes/ml_stuff/README.txt

+# Machine Learning Examples

 I've created this to keep a backup of my machine learning projects as I learn about ML techniques, and also to display for my CV.

-Check DISPLASY for the nicest examples.
+Check DISPLAY for the nicest examples.